Kindle alternatives

 2022.
 Amazon's Send to Kindle for EPUB is now live

-A few months ago, Amazon made an announcement stating that Send to Kindle would now be compatible with EPUB files.
-The feature is now available, allowing users to utilize the Send to Kindle applications for PC or Mac, the Chrome Extension, Kindle for Android, and email.
-This marks the first time that Amazon has supported the EPUB format for delivery to Kindle accounts.
-However, it's important to note that when utilizing the Send to Kindle system, EPUB files are converted to the AZW3 format before being sent to your device.
-This conversion ensures that the book maintains proper typography and enables access to features such as X-Ray, dictionaries, and Wordwise.
+Amazon announced a few months ago that Send to Kindle will now support EPUB files.
+The service is now operational and you can use the Send to Kindle apps for PC or Mac, the Chrome Extension, Kindle for Android and email.
+This marks the first time Amazon has supported the EPUB format for delivery to your Kindle account.
+However, when using the Send to Kindle service, the EPUB files are converted to the AZW3 format before being sent to your device.
+This ensures that your book will have proper typography and allow access to features like X-Ray, dictionaries and Wordwise.

 2022.
 Kindle Store is no longer available on older Kindles

-The Kindle store is no longer accessible on older Kindle models, such as the Kindle DX, Kindle 2, Kindle 3 (also known as Kindle Keyboard), Kindle 4, and Kindle 5.
-Essentially, if your Kindle device lacks a touchscreen, it will no longer have the ability to browse the Kindle store.
-This change had already occurred for certain Kindle models last year when the 3G towers were discontinued.
-Now, the store functionality is also being disabled for older non-touchscreen WiFi models, including the previously popular Kindle 3.
-While direct shopping from these Kindles is no longer possible, users can still send ebooks to them and continue reading as before.
-It is unfortunate to witness older devices losing functionality, but considering that even the 5th generation Kindle is now a decade old, it is understandable that Amazon no longer wishes to maintain a non-touchscreen store for these aging Kindles.
+The Kindle store is no longer accessible on older Kindles, including the Kindle DX, Kindle 2, Kindle 3 (also known as Kindle Keyboard), Kindle 4 and Kindle 5.
+Essentially, if your Kindle lacks a touchscreen, it will no longer be able to access the Kindle store.
+This change occurred last year for some models like the first-generation Kindle when 3G towers were decommissioned.
+Now, the store will also be disabled on older non-touchscreen WiFi models, such as the once-popular Kindle 3.
+While you can no longer shop directly from these Kindles, you can still send and read eBooks on them as before.
+It’s disappointing to see older devices lose functionality, but given that the 5th generation Kindle is now ten years old, it's not unexpected that Amazon has decided not to maintain a non-touchscreen store for these decade-old devices.

 2022.
 You can no longer buy Kindle Books on Android